dlobba/dlobba.github.io/about.md

-but during my time at Garmin Italy Technologies I had the chance to get a feeling of how much work it takes to make software developers do their job in terms of infrastructure and company services, I therefore decided not to ignore this oppurtunity and it is going tremendously good so far :)
+but during my time at Garmin Italy Technologies I had the chance to get a feeling of how much work it takes to make software developers do their job in terms of infrastructure and company services, I therefore decided not to ignore this opportunity and it is going tremendously good so far :)

 ... and it is all for this time around!
 If your reached this point, I really thank you for taking